 Biking in bloom

 Ottawa’s festivals really begin to bloom in May with the Canadian Tulip Festival, where tulips are just the beginning!
 This celebration goes back to the Second World War when Ottawa provided refuge for Princess Juliana of the Netherlands, and to thank us, she sent 100,000 bulbs in gratitude!
-From these roots has grown a huge festival, including live music performances, children’s activities, fireworks and more.
+From these roots has grown a huge festival, including live music performances, children’s activities, and more.
 Take in the tulips on foot in Commissioners Park, or rent a bike and enjoy the pathways along the Rideau Canal — just don’t forget to stop and smell the flowers!

 The Capital Pathway Network doesn’t stop there!
 Rent a bike from RentABike, and explore more of this 600-km network.
 Take a tour with Escape Bicycle Tours & Rentals.
 Hop off the bike entirely and hop on Gray Line Ottawa’s “Hop-on, Hop-off” city tours aboard a double-decker bus.
 These tours let you discover the city at your own pace over up to 2 days—basically a tour guide and chauffeur when you want them!

 Pumped for patios